r4rajat/URL_Shortner_Backend/README.md

 ## 🚀 Deployment <a name = "deployment"></a>

+[Note]: In Order to Deploy the Project, Docker must be running on the Local System, and if any project related pods are running previously, Stop/Remove them<br><br>
 To Deploy whole Application with all Dependencies on Local System,  kindly run the below command

 ```